XomaDev/Falcon/README.md

 5. Falcon does not have a return statement; the last expression in a body is returned.
 6. Only single-line comments using double slash `//` are supported.
 7. Do not use `_` in place of unused variables
-8. Variables can never be in the uninitialized state.
+8. Variables can never be uninitialized.
 9. Always keep the last expression for returning functions.
 10. Always generate codes between ``` and code tag falcon.
+11. If the contents of two strings are numeric, then they can be numerically operated on, e.g. `"2" + "3.14"` is a valid code.

 ## Data types
 1. String `"Hello, world!"`